HeronErin/rug-clone/README.md

 ### Version 1.7.0 news (unreleased)

-  * Require rustc version 1.37.0.
+  * The crate now requires rustc version 1.37.0 or later.
   * The [`RemAssignRound`] and [`RemFromRound`] traits were added.
   * The [`Rem`], [`RemAssign`], [`RemFrom`], [`RemAssignRound`] and [`RemFromRound`] traits were implemented for [`Float`].